 The Cat Carrier

 The first thing you'll want to do is get your cat used to her carrier.
 A road trip with your cat loose in the car is dangerous and must be avoided.
 To start, leave the carrier out in the house so your cat can investigate it.
 Let her sniff it, go inside and rub against it to give it her smell.

 To reinforce her positive associations with the carrier, give your cat a treat whenever she goes near it.
 Toss some treats inside the crate to encourage her to enter.
 You can place the cat's food in the crate as well to create a positive association.
 You may also want to leave the door open and place a soft mat in the crate for a sleeping area.

-Make each excursion to and in the stationery car longer as your cat becomes more comfortable.
+Make each excursion to and in the stationary car longer as your cat becomes more comfortable.
 Then, when she seems at ease with being in the carrier in the car, start the engine.
 Let her get used to that.
 Finally, take a short trip with your cat, maybe around the block, then take a longer one.
-Give your cat a treat during each trip so she associates traveling with nice things.
+Reward her with special treats for cats during each trip so she associates traveling with nice things.
 During the process, never leave your cat unsupervised or alone in the car.

 Soon enough, your cat might even look forward to going for trips in the car!
 Some cats may never become comfortable with car rides due to age, personality, or lifestyle.
 If that is the case, do not be discouraged; there are great ways to create indoor adventures as well, like creating a DIY Hideout.

 ARE YOU PACKING THE RIGHT NUTRITION FOR YOUR CAT?

 Before you start your journey, get our expert recommendation on the right Purina® Pro® Plan® formula for your cat’s unique traits and preferences.